gocondor/gocondor/README.md

 }

 ```
-next start the app by running the following code from inside the project:
+Next start the app by running the following code from inside the project:
 ```bash
 gincoat run:dev
 ```